How Miro scales global video content with AI | HeyGen

 A new way to reach their global user base

-With more than three decades of experience in the video industry, Steve has seen plenty of advancements, but none as powerful as HeyGen in changing the way we work.
+With more than three decades of experience in the video industry, Steve has seen a lot of advancements, but none as powerful as HeyGen in changing the way we work.

 Before using HeyGen, Miro’s educational video production spanned multiple steps and teams: scriptwriting, scheduling studio time, filming talent, and sending footage to a post-production team.
 If anything changed mid-process—a UI shift, a new icon, updated copy, or even a haircut—it meant reshoots and delays.

 HeyGen’s avatars have completely streamlined that process.
-Now, scripts can be revised on the fly without needing to go back to the studio.
-With HeyGen, Steve and his team can simply update the transcript in the platform and almost instantly generate a video with the avatar delivering the updated script.
-The output matches the original voice and delivery so closely that viewers can’t even tell the difference.
-This flexibility alone has cut days, sometimes weeks, from their production timeline.
+Now, scripts can be revised on the fly without the need to return to the studio.
+With HeyGen, Steve and his team can simply update the transcript within the platform and almost instantaneously generate a video with the avatar delivering the updated script.
+The output matches the original voice and delivery so well that viewers can’t even tell the difference.
+This flexibility alone has shaved days, sometimes weeks, off their production timeline.
 “Because HeyGen’s voice features match our talent so accurately, we can update their lines as needed, without ever having to return to the studio,” adds Steve.

 Beyond speed, HeyGen’s translation tools have opened entirely new doors.
-Steve recalls, “Before HeyGen, the process was too complicated to make it possible to reach different countries that spoke different languages, apart from adding subtitles.”
+Steve recalls, “Before HeyGen, the process was too complicated to enable reaching different countries that spoke different languages, except for adding subtitles.”
 Now, Miro can easily translate their videos into 7 different languages, complete with accurate lip-sync and natural voice inflections.
 It’s used internally as well.
-Steve remembers a time when they translated one of their internal testing videos into Dutch, and the employees were convinced that the presenting employee was a native Dutch speaker.
+Steve remembers a time when they translated one of their internal testing videos into Dutch, and the employees were convinced that the presenting employee was a Dutch speaker.

 Creating videos that move as quickly as Miro

-HeyGen hasn’t just improved production: it’s helped reshape how Miro educates, localises, and scales content in alignment with its product growth.
-Projects that once required extensive coordination and weeks of turnaround can now be completed in a fraction of the time.
-When timelines are tight or changes happen late in the game, Steve’s team can update content without skipping a beat, delivering clear, high-quality videos that support feature adoption across Miro’s 90 million users.

-“In tech, things are always moving fast.
-By the time we’re in post-production, something’s usually changed—a button, an icon, a logo.
+“In tech, things are always moving quickly.
+By the time we’re in post-production, something has usually changed—a button, an icon, a logo.
 Before HeyGen, that meant reshooting—now we just update the script mid-production, which has saved us days, if not weeks, of production time.” –Steve Sowrey, Learning Media Designer, Miro

-This newfound agility has also expanded who can participate in content creation.
-Writers who previously focused solely on scripts are now generating full video drafts themselves, a shift that has blurred traditional job boundaries and multiplied the team’s production capacity without needing extra headcount.

-The realism and accuracy of HeyGen’s avatars have lifted the quality bar, not lowered it.
-Steve keeps refining tone and inflection using voice engines and subtle adjustments—making sure the final product sounds almost indistinguishable from live recordings.
-His personal benchmark is simple: if the viewer can’t tell it’s an avatar, the job’s been done properly.